• The Initiative

 I want to be an AAIMM Doula, what do I do?

-How can I participate in the trainings offered by AAIMM Doula?
+How can I participate in the trainings offered?

-In the past, the AAIMM Doula Program has offered free trainings for community members, including new doula training, trauma-informed care, full spectrum/abortion support, and CPR.
-To find out about upcoming trainings, get involved!
-Join one of the AAIMM Community Action Teams (CAT) or Doula Advisory Committee listservs.
+Get involved!
+Join one of the AAIMM Community Action Teams or our Doula Advisory Committee listservs.
 The AAIMM CATs and Advisory Committee receive and share information across the AAIMM network on trainings and other opportunities available to community residents.

 Who is the AAIMM Doula Program team?